Troubleshoot Font & Text Issues with Flex Blocks

 It is well known that the Flex Block plugin gives two options to configure your fonts:

-- The first one gives the possibility to use the already created Font Style, that is usually located in the FloTheme > Style section.
+- The first one gives the possibility to use the already created Font Style, which is usually located in the FloTheme > Style section.

 - While the second one gives the possibility to create custom fonts on the go, that uses only the font-families of the already created fonts.